malusamayo/Weaver/docs/user-study-instruction.md

 In the study, you will test two different ML models using our tool, with two different setups.

-Your goal is to
-1. Find important topics that you think the model should handle, and then
+Your goal is to find important bugs for topics that you think the model should handle.
-2. Try to craft failing examples for the model under testing.

 You are expected to find 3 failing examples for a tested topic before claiming there is a 'bug'.

-Our tool consists of two main components to assist your task.
-1. The topic tree panel (left) guides you to find important topics
-2. The example panel (right) helps you craft examples

-You will find more details on our tool [here](tool-walkthrough.md).
+ML models often fail at similar examples under the same topic -- try to exploit this when you create examples!

 ### Tutorial Session

 Before you start the actual user tasks, you will first try our tool on an example task.
-You will learn how to use the tool and what you should do in the user tasks.
+You will learn how to use the tool ([docs here](tool-walkthrough.md)) and what you should do in the user tasks.

-**Example Task**: Given a restaurant review, the model will classify the review's sentiment as 'POSITIVE' or 'NEGATIVE'.
+**Example Task**: Given a restaurant review, the model will classify the review's sentiment as 'positive', 'negative', or 'neutral'.

 - Input: "I had a great experience at the restaurant!
 The food was delicious.
 Highly recommend!"
-    - Output: 'POSITIVE'
+    - Output: 'positive'
 - Input: "The service was slow and the waitstaff was unhelpful."
+    - Output: 'negative'
+- Input: "The food at the restaurant was average.
+The service was friendly and the atmosphere was pleasant."
-    - Output: 'NEGATIVE'
+    - Output: 'neutral'

 ### User Study Overview